📝BlogJetmeawayTrips

 Our top pick for an affordable Disneyland Paris family break in 2026 is Disney's Hotel Santa Fe if you want Disney-hotel perks on the tightest Disney-owned budget, Vienna House Dream Castle Paris if you want a themed hotel with a shuttle and half the price tag of Disney's own resorts, and B&B Hôtel Chessy Marne-la-Vallée Val d'Europe if you want to walk to the park gates without paying for the privilege of sleeping inside them.
 Disneyland Paris has a reputation — not entirely fair — for being a hotel budget-buster.
 The truth is more useful: Disney's own hotels start from around £130 a night, official partner hotels a short shuttle ride away start from around £75, and a ring of genuinely good budget chains in Val d'Europe, Bussy-Saint-Georges, Torcy and beyond start from £55 and put you on the RER A ten minutes from the turnstiles.

-This guide covers 40 hotels across every price band and every zone around the resort — Disney's own affordable-tier hotels, the seven official partner hotels with resort shuttles, and 28 independent budget stays spread across Val d'Europe, Bussy-Saint-Georges, Collégien, Torcy, Bailly-Romainvilliers and Meaux.
+This guide covers 35 hotels across every price band and every zone around the resort — Disney's own affordable-tier hotels, the seven official partner hotels with resort shuttles, and 23 independent budget stays spread across Val d'Europe, Bussy-Saint-Georges, Collégien, Torcy, Bailly-Romainvilliers and Meaux.
 We've been honest throughout about which Disney-hotel perks (Extra Magic Time, in particular) are genuinely worth paying for and which are marketing gloss you can skip without your kids noticing.
+For wider trip planning, the official France tourism site is a strong starting point, and UK visitors can confirm current entry rules on the UK government's France travel advice.
 Compare live Disneyland Paris hotel prices or search UK flights to Paris CDG — Eurostar direct to Marne-la-Vallée–Chessy is often the smarter call for a family group, and we cover that trade-off below too.

 Most UK guides to Disneyland Paris either push you straight toward the Disney-owned hotels (understandable — that's where the affiliate commissions and the glossiest marketing photography live) or dump you into a generic list of every hotel within 20 minutes of the resort with no real steer on which zone actually fits your family.
 We've tried to do neither.
 Every hotel below has been grouped by what it actually offers — theming, shuttle access, self-catering, or straightforward budget value — with a plain-English steer on who it suits and who'd be better off elsewhere.
 If you read nothing else in this guide, read the Scout's Take section immediately below the at-a-glance table: it's the single framework that should decide your booking before you look at a single individual hotel review.